-- Support registration of machine images for Azure ARM and Azure Enterprise Accounts - Ability to register docker images built in UForge to DockerHub.
+- Support registration of machine images for Azure ARM and Azure Enterprise Accounts - Support for Ubuntu 16.04 - Ability to register docker images built in UForge to DockerHub.
 This includes managing credential information to authenticate against DockerHub. - In Projects or My Software can now provide restrictions to determine if they are compatible with a particular OS family, type or version.